gregjacobs/WebAppBuilder/README.markdown

 1) File include.
 Keys:

-   - file:      A relative path to a particular file that should be included.
+   - **file**:      A relative path to a particular file that should be included.

 2) Directory include, which is a single, non-recursed directory.
 (For a recursed directory, use Tree).
 Keys:

-   - directory: A relative path to a directory of files that should be included.
+   - **directory**: A relative path to a directory of files that should be included.
                 The file extension of the files that are included from the directory will match the package's file extension.

 3) Tree include, which is a directory, and all of its subdirectories.
 Keys:

-   - tree:      A relative path to a directory of files which itself, and all of its subdirectories should be included.
+   - **tree**:      A relative path to a directory of files which itself, and all of its subdirectories should be included.
 The file extension of the files that are included will match the package's file extension.